Philippine literature in Spanish: Formative stage (1800–1873)

 During the so-called 'Formative Stage', Filipino writers began to recognize the Philippines a separate entity from Spain and codified these in different form of expressions.

-Among the first Filipinos to produce works is Luis Rodríguez Varela, a mestizo born in Tondo (which was province outside Manila walls but now incorporated as a district) in 1768.
+Among the first Filipinos to produce works is Luis Rodríguez Varela, a Criollo born in Tondo (which was province outside Manila walls but now incorporated as a district) in 1768.

 Among the works, the earliest recognized work in this era is "Proclama historial que para animar a los vasallos que el Señor Don Fernando VII tiene en Filipinas a que defendian a su Rey del furor de su falso amigo Napoleón, primer Emperador de fanceses, escribe, dedicada e imprime a su costa Don Luis Rodríguez Varela".
 As the title expresses, the work is full of pro-Hispanic sentiments.

 In 1810, a year later the publication of the said work, Fernández de Folgueras, Governor General to the Philippines was granted by the 'Office of the Censor' to publish three books.
 The books were entitled: "Elogio a las Provincias de los Reynos de la España Europea", "Elogio a la mujer" and "El Parnaso Filipino".
 The last book, a collection of poems written by various Filipino poets at that time, is still now one of the most important works in the entire corpus of Philippine Literature in Spanish.
 And although it was severely criticized during its heyday (in 1814), it bears the merit of being the first book about the Philippines in Castilian that is purely literary and not didactic or religious.

 This era also saw the publication of works by José Vergara, one of the Filipino representatives to the Spanish Cortes; and Juan Atayde (1838–1896), a military official.
 Most of the works published during these years are poetry.

 But since most of the people who are knowledgeable in Spanish are those that belong to the Catholic hierarchy, religious works still make up a large part of the corpus.